jhpyle/docassemble/demo.md

   - A test file: x.picture
     datatype: files
 comment: |
-  You can accept files from users by using the datatypes "file" (for a single file) or "files" (for one or more files).
+  You can accept file uploads from users by using the datatypes "file" (for a single file) or "files" (for one or more files).
 ---
-comment: |
-  This is how you can display a picture that a user has uploaded. generic object: Individual
+generic object: Individual
 question: |
   % if x.picture.number() > 1: